-\begin{obs} A perhaps more direct -- but equivalent -- proof of Lemma~\ref{SIlemma:CSinst} and Cor.~\ref{SIcor:CSinst} applies the same rescaling of $\mathbf{r}'$ to the characteristic polynomial $g(\lambda,\varepsilon)$ of $G$ instead.
-At $\varepsilon=0$, the characteristic polynomial $g(\lambda,0)$ shares the roots with the characteristic polynomial of $G[(\kappa, E_\kappa)]$, or $G[\pmb{\kappa}]$ respectively, plus $|M|-k$ zero roots.
-Continuity of the roots of a polynomial with respect to its coefficients implies the statement for sufficiently small positive $ \varepsilon>0$. \end{obs} Corollary~\ref{SIcor:CSinst} can now be used to obtain more convenient sufficient topological conditions for a network to admit instability.
-A matrix $A$ is said to be \emph{$D$-stable} if $AD$ is Hurwitz-stable for every positive diagonal matrix $D$ \cite{SIArrow:58}.
+The results of Section \ref{sec:CS} can now be used to obtain more convenient sufficient topological conditions for a network to admit instability.
+A matrix $A$ is said to be \emph{$D$-stable} if $AD$ is Hurwitz-stable for every positive diagonal matrix $D$ \cite{Arrow:58}.
 It is \emph{$D$-unstable} if there is a positive diagonal matrix $D$ such that $AD$ is Hurwitz-unstable.
-Clearly, an elementary Cauchy--Binet component is Hurwitz-unstable for some choice of parameters if and only if $S[\pmb{\kappa}]$ is D-unstable.
+Clearly, an elementary CB-component is Hurwitz-unstable for some choice of parameters if and only if $S[\pmb{\kappa}]$ is D-unstable.
 In particular, $D$-unstable Child-Selection matrices $S[\pmb{\kappa}]$ are sufficient for the network to admit instability.
-Unfortunately, D-stability is non-trivial to check algorithmically \cite{SIKu19}.
+Unfortunately, D-stability is non-trivial to check algorithmically \cite{Ku19}.
 However, choosing $D$ to be the identity matrix immediately shows that Hurwitz-instability implies D-instability.
-Thus Lemma~\ref{SIlemma:CSinst} in particular implies \begin{corollary}[Prop.~5.12 of \cite{SIVasHunt}] Let $\mathbf{\Gamma}=(M,E)$ be a network with a parameter-rich kinetic model and stoichiometric matrix $S$.
-If $\pmb{\kappa}$ is a $k$-CS such that $S[\pmb{\kappa}]$ is unstable then $\mathbf{\Gamma}$ admits instability. \end{corollary} Since unstable Child-Selection matrices imply network instability, it is of interest to consider minimal unstable Child-Selection matrices. \begin{definition} An \emph{unstable core} is an unstable Child-Selection matrix $S[\pmb{\kappa}]$ for which no proper principal submatrix is unstable. \end{definition} By Obs.~\ref{SIobs:minimalP}, an unstable core is an unstable Child-Selection matrix that has no unstable restriction. {We recall that the eigenvalues of a reducible matrix are the union of the eigenvalues of its irreducible blocks.
-In particular, if a reducible matrix is Hurwitz-unstable, then one of the blocks is Hurwitz-unstable.
-Since a block is a proper principal submatrix, this yields the irreducibility of unstable cores.
-We state this in an observation for later use. \begin{obs} An unstable core is an irreducible matrix. \end{obs}
+Thus Lemma~\ref{lemma:CSinst} in particular recovers \begin{corollary}[Prop.~5.12 of \cite{VasHunt}] Let $\pmb{\Gamma}=(M,E)$ be a network with a parameter-rich kinetic model and stoichiometric matrix $S$.
+If $\pmb{\kappa}$ is a $k$-CS such that $S[\pmb{\kappa}]$ is unstable then $\pmb{\Gamma}$ admits instability. \end{corollary} Since unstable Child-Selection matrices imply network instability, it is of interest to consider minimal unstable Child-Selection matrices. \begin{definition} An \emph{unstable core} is an unstable Child-Selection matrix $S[\pmb{\kappa}]$ for which no proper principal submatrix is unstable. \end{definition} By Obs.~\ref{obs:minimalP}, an unstable core is thus an unstable Child-Selection matrix that has no unstable restriction. {We recall that the eigenvalues of a reducible matrix are the union of the eigenvalues of its irreducible diagonal blocks.
+In particular, if a reducible matrix is Hurwitz-unstable, then one of its diagonal blocks is Hurwitz-unstable.
+Since a diagonal block is a proper principal submatrix, this yields the irreducibility of unstable cores.
+We state this in an observation for later use. \begin{obs} An unstable core is an irreducible matrix. \end{obs}}